Getting Started With `viz_timeline()`

 time_var = "wave",

-response_var = "satisfaction",
+y_var = "satisfaction",

-response_filter = 5:7,
+y_filter = 5:7,

-response_filter_combine = TRUE,
+y_filter_combine = TRUE,

-response_filter_label = "Top 3 Box (5-7)"
+y_filter_label = "Top 3 Box (5-7)"

-)Parameters: - response_filter: Which
+)Parameters: - y_filter: Which values to

-response_filter_label: Custom label when combined (default:
+when combined (default: auto-generated)

 Calculation Note: When

-response_filter_combine = TRUE, percentages are calculated
+y_filter_combine = TRUE, percentages are calculated out of

-the true proportion of top-box scores.
+proportion of top-box scores.

 Combining Filters with Groups